Excellence in Health & Wellbeing Award supported by River Clyde Homes

-The Excellence in Health & Wellbeing Award is new for 2016 and will focus on excellence in the areas of fit for purpose housing, adaptations and preventative services.
+The Excellence in Health & Wellbeing Award will focus on excellence in the areas of fit for purpose housing, adaptations and preventative services.
 Submissions should demonstrate how they contribute to the National Health & Wellbeing outcomes and have improved outcomes for their customers.
-Submissions should be able to demonstrate that have excelled in the following areas:
+Submissions should be able to demonstrate that have excelled in one or more of the following:

-• Partnership between housing and partners in health and social care
+- Partnership working between housing and partners in health and social care

 Who is eligible?

 The award is open to all housing organisations in Scotland.
-To be eligible entrants must explain how their projects have improved outcomes for their customers and support delivery of relevant National Health & Wellbeing Outcomes and be able to demonstrate that they have met at least two of the criteria above.
+To be eligible, entrants must explain how their projects have improved outcomes for their customers, how they support the delivery of relevant National Health & Wellbeing Outcomes, and how they have met at least two of the criteria above.
 Projects must have been completed no longer than 18 months ago.

-The award winner will be announced at the CIH Scotland Excellence Awards Dinner on Friday 11 November at the Glasgow City Hotel.
+The award winner will be announced at the CIH Scotland Excellence Awards Dinner on Friday 27 October at Murrayfield Stadium, Edinburgh.
 The winner will receive a commemorative trophy.